 Third, Ethereum’s robust block production network means that as long as Ethereum is producing blocks, any based L2 on it is also producing blocks.
 Whereas, if the single sequencer for a traditional rollup goes down, so does the chain.

 Despite these advantages, there is a serious challenge that exists today beyond the theoretical.
 The introduction of PBS during The Merge was intended to promote decentralizing by separating block proposers from builders.
 However, the current oligopoly of the most-resourced block builders (Beaver and Titan currently build nearly 90% of the total block market) poses risks.
-This builder concentration is driven by the network effects of PBS: as a builder gains market share, they attract more private order flow, enabling them to construct more profitable blocks and further increase their market share.
+This builder concentration is driven by the network effects of PBS: as a builder gains market share, they attract more private order flow, enabling them to construct more profitable blocks and further increase their market share (but see this proposed balancing mechanism).
 If applications on based rollups choose to share their order flow privately with Beaver and Titan, this situation may only get worse, potentially leading to the entire ecosystem of based rollups and Ethereum depending on just these two builders.
 This could deter rollups from embracing going based and counting on these builders to build blocks in their best interest.

 Moreover, based rollups haven’t achieved product-market fit like traditional rollups.
 It’s an important consideration for founders deciding whether to allocate resources in this direction.